nowane/Asteroids/TESTING.md

     - With the starting of a new word, underscores matching the new word don't load.
 Instead they remain the same as from the former word.
 Their display will update after a first guess from the user.
         > The order in which functions were resetted when restarting the game was wrong.
 This was corrected.

+    - When the game is won +1 is added to "win".
+However after the game ends the user can still click on the letter-input.
+When this happens there is still added +1 to mistakes and when the maximum amount of guesses is reached there will be added +1 to "lose" as well.
+        > This was solved by removing the keyboard after the game ends.
+For symmetry this also happens when a game is lost as well, even though a user obviously can't still "win" the game after a loss.

     - Hangman figure does not work correctly.
-It will eventually display parts of the hangman even after correct input.
+It will display parts of the hangman even after correct input.
 For example: When the user guesses a letter correctly, there isn't a new part of the hangman displayed, however when the user after this guesses incorrectly, the hangman figure displays two new parts instead of one.

     - Hangman already displays as a whole on game start, and disappears after first input.

-    - When the game is won +1 is added to "win".
-However after the game ends the user can still click on the letter-input.
-When this happens there is still added +1 to mistakes and when the maximum amount of guesses is reached there will be added +1 to "lose" as well.

 - Documentation of any open bugs (ideally, test cases should focus on each individual section of every page on the website).